zonemaster/zonemaster/docs/public/installation/zonemaster-gui.md

-If you have done a custom build of Zonemaster-GUI following the instructions in [building GUI] you will have a zip file that you will use instead of downloading it from Github.
+If you have done a custom build of Zonemaster-GUI following the instructions in [building GUI] you will have a zip file that you will use instead of downloading it from GitHub.
 Else you can follow the instructions below.

 ## Installation